ShabbirHasan1/makerpnp/README.md

 ## Project Status

+Development is currently focused on the machine operations.
+Please see the dedicated repo here: https://github.com/MakerPnP/machine

+In 2024/Q3 to 2025/Q2 development was focused on the workflow side of PCB assembly, UI selection and gerber files (types, parser, viewer).
-Development is currently focussed on the workflow side of PCB assembly.
-Currently, a pure-rust desktop GUI for the planner is being developed and is in a usable state.
-Additionally, there are currently two functional cli tools, planner_cli and variant builder.
+Currently, a pure-rust desktop GUI for the planner is in a usable state, but un-polished.
+Additionally, there are currently two functional cli tools, planner_cli and variant builder and a stand-alone pure-rust gerber viewer.

-Machine operations has not been started yet, it will be started when the process/workflow concepts and tooling matures.

 ## Planning

 A PCB assembly job generally consists of the following things:

-1) One or more PCBs that need populating, which may need populated on a single side or both sides.
+1) One or more PCBs that need populating, which may need populating on a single side or both sides or on rigid-flex layers.
 2) A list of placements for each EDA design variant to be populated.
 3) A list of manufacturer + part codes for each part used in the job. (aka Bill-of-materials/BOM)
 4) One or more processes.